waiting-for-dev/ergoterm.nvim/README.md

 - `persist_mode` - Remember terminal mode when revisiting
 - `selectable` - Show in selection picker and allow as last focused (can be overridden by universal selection mode)
 - `start_in_insert` - Start in insert mode
+- `tags` - List of tags for categorizing and filtering terminals

 ### 🌐 Universal Selection Mode